 The skills and expertise David earned while working with Geoff Roesch in NYC and Stephen Blatt in Maine enabled him to venture into a partnership with lighting designer Greg Day.
 The DayMatero studio, a partnership in architecture and light, brought together David and Greg’s 40+ years of professional experience and launched their dream to design practical, economical and beautiful spaces together.

 In 2011, David and Greg split companies, but continue to work together.
 David Matero Architecture is the culmination of almost 30 years of experience in a variety of projects providing design and planning services.

-When not in the studio, David tries to attend as many USA Men’s soccer team games as possible, kayaks, plays golf when time allows, and is trying very hard to travel.
+When not in the studio, David tries to attend as many USA soccer team games as possible, kayaks, plays golf when time allows, and is trying very hard to travel.
 David is a past board member of Main Street Bath, a program that focuses on promoting and preserving the culture and heritage of this thriving community of Bath, and is currently a board member of Maine AIA as well as the Maine AIA representative on the board of MUBEC (Maine Uniform Building and Energy Code).
 David is also on the Board of Trustees of the Maine State Music Theater and on the Board of Directors of the Bath/Brunswick YMCA.

 Nyack College, BA History University of Alabama, MLS

 Member: Studio Theatre of Bath (Board Member, Treasurer), Shakespeare on the Kennebec, Doppelbloopers (Founding Member), Bath Historical Society, Maine Maritime Museum, Maine Public Broadcasting Network

 Cathy Matero, MLS

 Cathy grew up in Bath, graduated from Morse High School and went off to see the world.
 Along the way she earned a BA in History and a Masters degree in Library Service.
 In her NYC library career Cathy provided corporate research in both the media and financial services industries.